sarahciston/codingcare/posts/0critintro.md

 Or (Human) Reinforcement Learning with Machine Feedback My workshops at Ars, Moz, USC

-## main() What's in here: Order of Operations

-Each section of this assemblage offers an enactment of this thinking from a different angle.
+## def main():

+Each section of Trans\*formative TechnoCraft offers an enactment of this thinking from a different angle, combining to enact the ethics and tactics described above.
+Together these public-facing resources attempt to provide plainspoken translations of technical, aesthetic, and ethical concepts in approachable zine formats, in order to support both AI insiders and marginalized outsiders in understanding the urgency of the issues facing automated technologies and the necessity of each other’s skill sets in facing those issue.

+The research foundational to this artistic practice is a critical reflection on the technical aspects of natural language processing and dataset processing techniques that support the latest systems, while situating their cultural and material antecedents through lenses of power.

 ### CRAFT: *Coding.Care*

+In *Coding.Care* I detail five years of engaging [XXX]

 >Code Collective is a distinctive community of practice and pedagogical space that welcomes and supports many kinds of learners.
 For almost five years, this diverse hack lab has hosted workshops and hybrid-format meetings, while growing and shifting to meet the needs of our community—from pandemic support to alumni programming.
 The Collective unites students who may have zero technical experience with those who have lots—and values their experiences equally, with the mantra: "We all have something to teach each other."
 Through the Collective’s intimidation-free, learner-led, process-oriented approach, it theorizes and models caring community building and innovative university lab space, plus non-academic community workshops that can create knowledge transfer across disciplinary and social strata of all kinds.
-*Ciston has adapted this pedagogical model into guest faculty roles and workshops at Ars Electronica, Transmediale, Mozilla Festival, Salzburg International Summer Academy of Fine Arts, and elsewhere.*
+*I have adapted this format to guest faculty roles and workshops at Ars Electronica, Transmediale, Mozilla Festival, Salzburg International Summer Academy of Fine Arts, and elsewhere.*

 LEARNING GOALS: Through Coding Care, understand how to

-### FORMATIVE: *A Critical Field Guide for Working with Machine Learning Datasets*
+### FORMATIVE: *A Critical Field Guide for Working with Machine Learning Datasets* and *Inclusive Datasets Research Guide*

 >*A Critical Field Guide for Working with Machine Learning Datasets* is a practical in-depth guide for navigating giant datasets and the implications of their use.
 It distills the complex aspects of working with datasets into easily graspable terms.